viktor-nikolov/viktorn-files-for-articles/AD7476_breakout_board/sample_project/README.md

 [AD7476_DMA_vitis_export_archive.ide.zip](https://github.com/viktor-nikolov/viktorn-files-for-articles/blob/main/AD7476_breakout_board/sample_project/AD7476_DMA_vitis_export_archive.ide.zip) is a FreeRTOS application project exported from Vitis Classic 2024.1.1.
 The application source files included in the archive can also be compiled in Vitis Unified 2024.

 The application running on Zybo Z7 sends ADC data samples over the network to a socket server, which is the Python script [AD7476_visualiser.py](https://github.com/viktor-nikolov/viktorn-files-for-articles/blob/main/AD7476_breakout_board/sample_project/AD7476_visualiser.py).
-You must specify the IP address of the server in the constant in main.cpp.
+You must specify the IP address of the server in the constant in main.cpp of the application.
 It is this line at the beginning of the main.cpp:

 ```c++
 const std::string SERVER_ADDR( "192.168.44.10" ); // Specify your actual server IP address